 As a Church of England Infant School we follow the Blackburn Diocese Schemes of Work.

 We worship daily, either whole school, by key stage or in class.
-Each Tuesday, worship is led by St Andrew's Church team.
-They follow the Christan value that we are learning about that term.
+Each Tuesda and Thursday, worship is led by St Andrew's Church team and Katy and Matt work alongside the staff to support the school family.
+They follow the Christan value that we are learning about that term as well as teh church year calendar and themes from The Bible.

 We visit Andrew's Church for our Harvest, Christmas and Easter Services as well as going to Church to celebrate being part of St Andrew's community.